sjsu-library/unionist/_items/unionist--text-0413.md

   in which they dwell is not protected by the conservators of the peace, the officers of justice, in the community in which it is situated.
 The words almost blistered my lips.
 My heart glowed with indignation.
-I felt ashamed of Canterbury, ashamed of Connecticut, ashamed of my Country.’\n\n"
+I felt ashamed of Canterbury, ashamed of Connecticut, ashamed of my Country.’ '
 scholarlyNotes:
 commentary: After the direct <em>Unionist</em> content, a letter from Samuel J. May describing the ending of the school is attached.
 I am including it here because